Xi-CAM/Xi-cam/docs/source/quickstart.md

 pip install -e .
 ```

+This uses Python's **entry points** mechanism to register plugins for Xi-CAM to see.

 #### Entry Points

 If you are interested in how this works,
-here's a short summary of how the Example Plugin defines entry points
+here's a short summary of how the Example Plugin defines entry points.
-so Xi-CAM can find the plugins here.
-(There is more information in the documentation;
-for purposes of this quick start guide, we won't go into too much detail.)

 There are some entry points defined in the `setup.py` file
 that will tell Xi-CAM what plugins it can find: